How I became a Director

 No thanks.
 Sounds scary.
 Sounds … very stressful.

-How did i fail my way to success?
+How exactly did i fail my way to this success?

-Judging from the sounds from that room, every day was an emotional rollercoaster.
-The sound of the film itself, over and over and over again as it slowly changed with the editing and re-editing and re-re-reediting of scenes; alternating with the sound of the voice of Francis and less often, of Anne … vigorous discussions and struggles over the editing of the film itself; as well as the sound of Francis on the phone while Ann was editing, intense phone calls to who-knows-who, people in finance, people in other film studios, people asking favors of Francis, Francis asking favors of people.
+The sounds from that room, every day, revealed that constant scary emotional rollercoaster.
+There was the sound of the film itself, over and over and over again, backwards and forwards, playing and rewinding, and ever so slowly, changing under the hands of the editor and the instructions of the director.
+Editing and re-editing and re-re-reediting of scenes; the dialog of the film alternating with the sound of Francis’s voice and less often, of Anne … varying discussions from soft murmurs to vigourous struggles – a battle to reveal thru editing the heart and soul of the film itself.
+But even more ominous was the sound of Francis on the phone while Ann was editing, intense phone calls to who-knows-who, people in finance, people in other film studios, people asking favors of Francis, Francis asking favors of people.
 Laughter.
 Shouting.
-The pleading voice of a man trying to hold his world together while the sounds of the cut cut cut of editing process, the shaping that film.
+The pleading voice of a man trying to hold his world together through even more intense discussions with friends, allies and enemies; all the while punctuated by the sounds of the cut cut cut of editing, the endless shaping and reshaping not just of that film, but of the path to salvation or salvage – whichever was to come next.

-And I thought – If that high stress is what it means to be a director, then … no thanks.
+And I thought – If that is what it means to be a director, then … no thanks.
 I’m out.
-Let me stick to editing.”
+Let me stick to editing.

 ….which i did.
 Happily.
 For years.
 I love to edit.
 I still do.

-Eventually, despite my intentions, against my will, came the big break.
+Eventually, despite my best intentions, against my will, came my big break.

 I was editing a documentary that was part travelogue and part the story of an international expedition to fly hot air balloons.
 Once the film was edited we needed to record the narration.
 The deep-pockets producer wanted a celebrity, a REAL celebrity for the narrator.